 Live performances have an element that cannot be duplicated in a sound booth.
 The band and the live audience add another dimension to the performance and enhance it.
 Many fans have remarked on this very thing in regards to David.
 David’s live performance of his music is on a whole other level.
 David becomes more playful with the song, incorporating runs and licks whenever he feels like it, or adding a little attitude to it.
 He also pushes himself and has more power in his vocals.
 I find that the result is a song that is more emotional and more powerful, less controlled.

 In David’s vlog entitled “Alaska,” he mentions that he is getting back into the studio and has to focus on singing a different way, with a different vibe, that he has to get back into that “mode” of singing in a recording studio.
+In what way does he sing differently?
+Why does he sing differently?

 This got me thinking about the different methods of recording and wondering if David has ever considered trying something a little different.
 Of course, there is no way to get the feel of a live audience in a studio (we wouldn’t all fit!) but there could be another option, recording with a full band in the studio the way it was done before digital layering of recordings was the norm.